-Currently, he is the Director of Operations and a key founder of the Professional Association of Athlete Development Specialists (PAADS), an umbrella group of major North American sports organizations seeking to improve and professionalize the field of athlete development.
+Currently, he is the Executive Director and a key founder of the Professional Association of Athlete Development Specialists (PAADS), an umbrella group of major North American sports organizations seeking to improve and professionalize the field of athlete development.
 Mr. Fletcher also founded Game Change Athlete Development Services & Consultancy, which works with major professional sports organizations and athletes to quantify and qualify organizational challenges related to athlete development.
 To date, he has worked with hundreds of active and retired professional athletes in a variety of capacities.

 John has over 15 years of experience in career management and executive search.
 His special expertise is assisting people to identify and communicate their unique value proposition through a well defined personal brand.
 John is distinctive in his outlook and can see past the obvious to connect ideas, strategies and people.
 He has methodically built a valuable, accessible network of professional contacts, facilitating connections that have created and secured business and career opportunities for his clients.

 Dan started working with Game Change after a 11-year professional Australian Rules Football career.
 During his playing career Dan completed a Bachelor of Commerce and was also a board member for the AFL Players Association.

 Dan’s passion for working within the space of youth mental health lead him to hold two non-for-profit board positions as well as several ambassador roles for organizations focused on the mental well-being of young men and women.